AdaCore/training_material/courses/comprehensive_rust_training/080_pattern_matching/05_exercise.rst

    {{#include exercise.rs:Expression}}

 The :rust:`Box` type here is a smart pointer, and will be covered in detail later in the course.
-An expression can be "boxed" with :rust:`Box::new` as seen in the tests.
+An expression can be :dfn:`boxed` with :rust:`Box::new` as seen in the tests.
 To evaluate a boxed expression, use the deref operator (:rust:`*`) to "unbox" it: :rust:`eval(*boxed_expr)`.